cardano-community/guild-operators/docs/Scripts/cntools-changelog.md

 ## [5.0.2] - 2020-07-24

+**Note: Please re-run prereqs.sh, use updated cnode.sh to start your node (you can edit the script to add keys if pool already created), and please ensure to clear your `$CNODE_HOME/db` folder once before you proceed

+### Changed
+- Parse node logs to check the transition from Byron to shelley era, and save the epoch for transition in db folder.
+This is required for calculating KES keys.
+- Update cnode.sh.templ to archive logs every time node is restart, this ensures that we're not searching for previous log history when network was changed.
+Network being changed would automatically deduce db folder was deleted.
+- Update default network to MC3

 ### Fixed
 - `Pool >> Show` delegator rewards parsing from ledger-state

 ## [5.0.1] - 2020-07-22
 ### Fixed